Founder and Chairwoman, Ilitch Holdings, Inc.

 Mom-and-Pop Business and Beyond

-Working hand-in-hand, Marian and Mike grew Little Caesars into the world’s largest carry-out pizza chain with restaurants in 50 U.S. states and 19 international markets.
+Working hand-in-hand, Marian and Mike grew Little Caesars into the world’s largest carry-out pizza chain with restaurants in 50 U.S. states and in more than 20 countries and territories across the globe.
 Success in the pizza business enabled Marian to invest in other businesses in the food, sports and entertainment industries.

 Avid hockey fans, Marian and Mike turned the downtrodden Detroit Red Wings franchise into a hockey powerhouse after purchasing the team in 1982.
 Under their ownership, the Red Wings have won 16 divisional championships, six President’s Trophies, six Campbell Bowls and four Stanley Cups.